CO2e Carbon Footprint Calculator

 Average Carbon Footprint by Country

 Carbon footprints vary enormously between countries, driven by differences in energy sources, industrialization, climate, transportation infrastructure, and consumption patterns.
-Americans have one of the highest per-capita carbon footprints in the world, more than three times the global average.
+Americans have one of the highest per-capita carbon footprints in the world, at roughly 2.7x the global average when consumption-linked CO2e is counted.

-The Paris Agreement aims to limit global warming to 1.5 degrees Celsius, which requires reducing global per-capita emissions to approximately 2.0 tons of CO2 per year by 2050.
-For Americans, this means an 87.5% reduction from current levels.
+The Paris Agreement aims to limit global warming to 1.5 degrees Celsius, which requires reducing global per-capita emissions toward roughly 2.0 to 2.3 tons of CO2e per year.
+For Americans, this means an approximately 87% reduction from current levels.
 While systemic changes are needed, individual action still matters.
 The biggest reductions come from transportation (switching to EVs or public transit), home energy (solar panels and heat pumps), and diet choices.

 Breaking Down Your Carbon Footprint by Category

-For the average American producing 16 metric tons of CO2 per year, emissions are distributed across several major categories.
+For the average American producing about 17.6 metric tons CO2e per year, emissions are distributed across several major categories.
 Understanding this breakdown helps you target the areas where reduction efforts will have the greatest impact.

 Category% of TotalTons CO2/yrKey Actions

-Transportation and home energy together account for 56% of the average American's carbon footprint.
+Transportation and home energy together account for about half of the average American's carbon footprint.
 These are also the two categories where technology offers the most dramatic reduction potential.
-An electric vehicle charged on solar power effectively eliminates 4 to 5 tons of CO2 per year.
+An electric vehicle charged on solar power can eliminate 4 to 5 tons of CO2 per year.
 A home powered by solar panels and heated with a heat pump can cut another 3 to 4 tons.
 These two changes alone can reduce your footprint by nearly 50%.
 Use our EV Savings Calculator and Solar Savings Calculator to model these scenarios.

 Transportation Emissions: The Biggest Personal Impact

-For most Americans, personal transportation is the single largest source of carbon emissions.
-The average passenger car emits approximately 4.6 metric tons of CO2 per year, based on driving 11,500 miles at an average fuel economy of 25.4 MPG.
+For most Americans, personal transportation is one of the largest direct sources of carbon emissions.
+EPA methodology puts the average gasoline passenger vehicle at approximately 4.29 metric tons CO2e per year, based on 10,917 miles traveled and 22.8 MPG.
 Here is how different transportation modes compare.

 EV + Solar Charging~0 g~0 tons~100% reduction